Chapter 1: Color Management

 These are like the most common RGB color spaces.

-For instance, there is nothing more saturated on earth that the BT.2020 primaries or lasers, they are both located on the Spectral Locus (the border of the Chromaticity Diagram).
-The closer a chromaticity is to the Spectral Locus, the more saturated it will be.
+For instance, there is nothing more saturated on earth that the BT.2020 primaries or lasers and they are all located on the “Spectral Locus” (the border of the Chromaticity Diagram).
+The closer a chromaticity is to the spectral locus, the more colorful it will appear to us.

 Primaries comparison

-You should clearly see now that the different primaries of each color space (as shown in the image below) :
+You should clearly see now that the different primaries of each color space (as shown in the image below):

 • Have different xy coordinates.

-• Have same RGB values.
+• Have same “pure” RGB values.

 • Are different stimuli.